Michelle Woodruff, LMT, retired PTA

 She discovered that Myofascial Release and Fascial work was helpful in returning her quality of life and moving her out of "survival mode".
 She feels there is so much to enjoy in life, but that it is difficult to enjoy life when the body is just trying to get by day to day.
 She wants to be an inspiration for those who face hardships in their lives.
 She wants those individuals to know that there are simple, easy ways to heal.

-Myrtle works with clients on Thursdays and is looking forward to adding more days to her schedule as her client base expands.
+Myrtle works with clients on Tuesdays, Thursdays and Fridays is looking forward to adding more days to her schedule as her client base expands.

 TOP